 Sanctity in marriage indicates the spiritual and sacred part of marriage that brings one man and a woman together.
-Allah SWT created us in pairs, created our partners, so that we can find tranquility in them.
+Allah SWT created us in pairs and created our partners so that we can find tranquility in them.

-If you randomly ask a young person ‘what is the sanctity of marriage?’, that person mostly likely will not be able to give a proper answer to this question.
+If you randomly ask a young person ‘What is the sanctity of marriage?’, that person most likely will not be able to give a proper answer to this question.

-In todays’ world, marriage is considered as a contract between two individuals to live together.
-Although there are commitments, but the sanctity part is rear, even in western Muslim societies.
+In today’s world, marriage is considered as a contract between two individuals to live together.
+Although there are commitments, the sanctity part is rare, even in Western Muslim societies.